Skip to content

 2. Navigate to System > Feature Activation.

-4. Check the options as shown in the image below.
+4. Enable the options as shown in the image below.

 MTA and E-mail Feature Activation